EllySmith/repubblica-build/README.md

+🚧 🚧 🚧 **UNDER CONSTRUCTION** 🚧 🚧 🚧

-# Nuovo Build Template per LaRepubblica
+## New Build Template for LaRepubblica

-The build template of La Repubblica is qwful, so I made a nnew one! 🚧
+The build template of La Repubblica is awfulnot good, so I made a new one!

-The app is scraping data from 'repubblica.it' homepage and constructs a new home with better design.
+The app is scraping data from 'repubblica.it' homepage and constructs a new page with better design.
+Only free contet is available.
+Navigation menu links lead to the original website.

-# Technology Used
+## Technology Used

-## React
+# React
 - App construction

-## Redux
+# Redux
 - State management

-## Express.js
+# Express.js
 - Server for data fetching

-## Cheerio and CORS
+# Cheerio and CORS
 - HTML parsing and handling cross-origin requests

-## Tailwind
+# Tailwind
-- Styling
+- Styling and cross browser adaptation

-**IN COSTRUZIONE**
-Visita il link al momento:
+Deployment (only) static components work, for data fetching run the server:
 [https://repubblica-build.vercel.app/](https://repubblica-build.vercel.app/)

 ## Installation Instructions

 Follow these steps to set up and run the project locally.

+### 1. Clone the repository

+Open terminal and clone the repository

+git clone git@github.com:EllySmith/repubblica-build.git

-### 1. Run the Server
+### 2. Run the Server

 First, start the backend server by running the following command:

 node server.js

-### 1. Run the App
+### 3. Run the App

+Now start the web app

 npm start